 Annapurna Base Camp Trek with Poon Hill

-The Annapurna Base Camp Trek with Poon Hill is a beautiful journey located in the Annapurna region of Nepal.
-This trek takes you through two iconic locations: Poon Hill (3,210m) and Annapurna Base Camp (4,130m), offering some of the best mountain views in Nepal.
-The total trek distance is around 130 kilometers (81 miles), which you will cover over 11 days, passing through diverse landscapes and scenic villages.
-You will get breathtaking views of the Annapurna range, Dhaulagiri, Machapuchare (Fishtail), and several other peaks.
+The Annapurna Base Camp Trek with Poon Hill is a spectacular journey that takes you through Nepal’s Annapurna region most stunning mountain landscapes.
+The trek combines two iconic locations: Poon Hill (3,210m) and Annapurna Base Camp (4,130m), offering some of the best mountain views in Nepal.
+The total trek distance is around 130 kilometers (81 miles), which you will cover over 11 days.
+Along the way, breathtaking views of the Annapurna range, Dhaulagiri, and Machhapuchhre (Fishtail) will keep you inspired at every step.

 Max.
 Altitude